Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 Day 2

-Start the day with a visit to Cerro Alux, located between Guatemala City and Antigua.
+After a buffet breakfast at 6:30 am, depart at 7 am for a visit to Cerro Alux, approximately 45 minutes away between Antigua and Guatemala City.
 This mountainous area is part of the Central American pine-oak forest ecoregion and is home to several highland endemics.
-It is also the wintering habitat for at least 25 species of wood-warblers, along with other migratory species.
-This afternoon, travel to Finca El Pilar, a private reserve with pine-oak forest and excellent trails for birding.
-Walk the trails to look for species such as Blue-throated Motmot, Bushy-crested Jay, and Blue-and-white Mockingbird, and visit the hummingbird feeders.
+From October to March, it is also the wintering habitat for more than a dozen species of wood-warblers, along with other migratory species.
+After approximately 3 hours of birding, have lunch and then return to the hotel for a short break.
+This afternoon, visit nearby Finca El Pilar, a private reserve with pine-oak forest and excellent trails for birding.
+Visit the hummingbird feeders and walk the trails to look for species such as the Blue-throated Motmot, Bushy-crested Jay, and Blue-and-white Mockingbird.
 Return to Antigua in the evening.
+Tonight and each subsequent evening, gather for a bird checklist review and briefing.
+Have dinner at a local restaurant.

 Breakfast-Lunch-Dinner included